jangelchik/basketball_efficiency/README.md

 # Conclusion

-Within the context of Gradient Boosting regression modeling, the NBA efficiency metric of a player's prior season +/- is the most predictive of regular season success based on a team's roster at the beginning of a season and, both on an individual player and team average basis in comparison to prior season EFF and prior season PIR.
+Within the context of Gradient Boosting regression modeling, the NBA efficiency metric of a player's prior season +/- is the most predictive of regular season success based on a team's roster at the beginning of a season, both on an individual player and team average basis in comparison to prior season EFF and prior season PIR.

 Across all levels in player hierarchy for a given team, +/- is more strongly correlated to regular season wins than EFF and PIR.

 This suggests that +/- may be the most comprehensive measurement of a player's efficiency in contributing to a team winning games.
 While +/- takes into account scoring differentials during a player's time on the court, EFF and PIR only take into account the changes in the individual player's statline.

-Possible implication: while further study is needed, focusing on optimizing the +/- metric across players during a season could help inform coaching styles and may lead to improved success for a team.
+#### Possible Implication
+Coaches and management should prioritize a player's +/- scores over EFF and PIR when making adjustments to either in-game lineups or the team roster.

 #### Bottom line:
 Of all the modeling approaches taken in this study, the best cross validated R^2 score we generated was 0.394 (team averages for EFF, PIR, +/-).
-While a positive linear relationship exists between all three efficiency metrics from the prior year and regular season wins, on their own, these efficiency metrics do an mediocre job of predicting regular season wins.
+While a positive linear relationship exists between all three efficiency metrics from the prior year and regular season wins, on their own, these efficiency metrics do a mediocre job of predicting regular season wins.

 This makes sense given the plethora of confounding variables that determine a team's regular season success (e.g., trades, injuries, load management, intra-team conflict, etc...)